 - Strengthen our connection to our Aboriginal community

-- Contribute to the cultural life of our region
+- Contribute to the cultural life of our region and support a thriving local circus community

 - Be a leader for the Australian youth circus sector